-Requirement R.2.2.2 - Synchronisation is key.
+Requirement R.2.2.2 - The content creator shall take into account that synchronisation is key.

 When streaming content on multiple devices, the issue of relative latency has to be taken into account.
 It is a major downfall to the user experience when one device is out of sync with the other one.
-This is especially the case in the concept of ImmersiaTV where the viewer uses the main TV as a guide covering the event and the 360° video as extra content, in a supporting role taking the lead only from time to time.
+This is especially the case in the concept of ImmersiaTV where the viewer uses the main TV as a guide covering the event and the 360° video as extra content, in a supporting role, taking the lead only from time to time.
 It is obvious that when e.g. a goal is scored on the TV, the user wants to have the same sync content on the HMD, whether they are standing between the fans or next to the dug-out.